Apposite245/lmstudio-vision/README.md

+I wanted a node that supported LMstudio as a backend with vision capabilities.
+Most other nodes are part of massive node packs or have too many extraneous features built in.

+No support will be offered if you choose to use this node, nor will there be updates or new features (most likely).

 # ComfyUI LM Studio Vision Node

 A ComfyUI custom node that sends an image (optional), system prompt, and user prompt to a local [LM Studio](https://lmstudio.ai/) server and returns the model's text response.